There are more women making money than before — at least among certain segments of the population. Is that making us pickier?

-See, one of the things I heard growing up was that if the man is making the money, it's only fair that the woman staying home do the bulk of the chores.
-And, indeed, when you look at historical trends, The Atlantic points out, when women are more economically dependent on men, the share they do of the housework goes up.
+See, one of the things I heard growing up was that if the man is making the money, it's only fair that the woman staying home does the bulk of the chores.
+And, indeed, when you look at historical trends, The Atlantic points out that when women are more economically dependent on men, the share they do of the housework goes up.

 You'd think that would hold true the other way, right?
 The more money a woman brings in, the more equal the sharing of housework should be.
 Well, here's what The Atlantic points out about the actual reality of the situation: